Giving Your Clutter New Life [How to Get Rid of Unwanted Stuff for Free]

 You can donate by checking their list of local organizations.

-One Warm Coat provides coats any person in need in the communities they are collected in.
+One Warm Coat gives donated coats to any person in need in the local communities.
 They accept warm coats of any size.

 You can check out their map for a local donation location.

 Where to Recycle Old Cell Phones and Tablets

 Cell Phones for Soldiers provides free phones and air time to active-duty military members and veterans.
 They accept smartphones and tablets.